-Compliant Data Exchange technology
+A Compliant Data Exchange technology

 Providing organizations with a comprehensive set of features to be in compliance with data regulations and data exchange frameworks.

-Compliance challenges for data exchange
+Compliance to data exchange regulations

 Data regulations are constantly evolving, Europe being in lead with the General Data Protection Regulation (GDPR) in application since 2018, the DGA entering into effect in September 2023, the future Data Act sometime in 2024 and several other data regulations in preparation.